-I hope you checked out the first part of this mega-pillar post yesterday.
+I hope you checked out the first part of this mega-pillar post.
 If not, you can see the first half of Better Blogging here.
 It was a monster, but this one is even larger as I drive my points home.

 Now we come back to talking about the “middle” and thoughts of when to ramble and when to get to the point.
 Let’s do this in concepts of educating somebody versus customer service.

-Now let’s relate this to customer service.
+Let’s relate this to customer service.
 On occasion I’ve had to call my ISP (internet service provider) to ask questions about my service.
-What invariably happens is that I get someone on the phone who hears a portion of what I have to say and then immediately cuts me off and starts trying to solve what they think is my issue.
-The problem is that I’m often more technically savvy than the first person I talk to, and thus they’re trying to solve a problem that’s not my issue, that I know isn’t my issue, and that I know won’t be solved by any of the advice they’re starting to give me because they haven’t taken the time to fully listen to what I have to say.
+What invariably happens is I get someone on the phone who hears a portion of what I’m saying and then immediately cuts me off and starts trying to solve what they think is my issue.
+The problem with that is that I’m often more technically savvy than the first person I talk to.
+Thus they’re trying to solve a problem that’s not my issue, that I know isn’t my issue, and that I know won’t be solved by any of the advice they’re starting to give me because they haven’t taken the time to fully listen to what I have to say.
 Who doesn’t find that irksome?

 Sometimes life and blogging are just like that; you need to have some filler, which some people might consider as rambling, in order to get the nuances of what you have to say better understood.
-This works especially well when you’re telling a story of some kind.
+This works especially well when you’re telling a story.
 If you leave a lot of detail out, the accuracy of your story will be lacking.
 People either have questions, or leave without understanding what the heck you’re talking about.
-Trying to get to the point without making sure everyone understands what it is you’re talking about just to try to keep a blog post short will surely kill your blog because people like knowing everything they need to know to get where you’re coming from, especially if you’re helping them solve a problem.
+Trying to get to the point without making sure everyone understands what you’re talking about just to try to keep a blog post short will kill your blog.
+People like knowing everything they need to know to get where you’re coming from, especially if you’re helping them solve a problem.

-So now you’ve written your blog article and you’ve posted it for all to see.
+Now you’ve written your blog article and you’ve posted it for all to see.
 Before you did that, did you think about whether you wanted to receive comments or not?
 The overwhelming majority of bloggers want to have comments on their blog posts.
 Blogging is part of social media after all, and being able to interact with others who respond to the things we write about is what makes blogging so special.
+Yet… well, I’ve been griping about this a lot lately, so instead of writing about it let me share this video; one of the benefits of updating and repurposing articles:

-But there are people who either don’t want comments or want to restrict comments.
-Seth Godin is a perfect example of someone who doesn’t allow comments on his blog.
-He’s a big name person who’s written a lot of books, and not allowing comments has not stopped a lot of people from reading his blog or sharing his thoughts with other people.
-But not everyone can get away with that.
-Some people will write blog posts and every once in a while and then write one that they don’t want anyone commenting on.
-Many times it’s either a very personal post or rant that someone just has to get out, but would rather not deal with the controversy that allowing comments could create.
+Some people write blog posts that every once in a while they don’t want anyone commenting on.
+Many times it’s either a very personal post or rant, but would rather not deal with the controversy that allowing comments could create.
 Some people write blog posts and have a very short period of time that they leave comments open before they shut them down.
 I’m not going to say that any of these are good or bad; what I am going to say is that you as the blog writer has to make a choice of which direction you want to go and what you’re hoping to accomplish.
 Luckily you have that option depending on which blogging software you’re using.

-If you’re going to allow comments on your blog, I’m always of the opinion that it’s best to make it easy for people to comment.
+If you’re going to allow comments, I’m always of the opinion that it’s best to make it easy for people to comment.
 I’m someone who doesn’t moderate comments (I do have rules that make it seem like I do), set up exclusive blogging comment systems, or make people jump through hoops in order to leave a comment.
-The reason I don’t do that is because there have been a number of studies which have shown that a majority of people don’t like always having to sign up for the right to offer their opinion on something; I’m one of those people.
-For instance, if you’ve ever visited newspaper sites that allow comments, you’ll notice eventually that you’re seeing the same names over and over.
-It makes sense for a newspaper site to screen people because their expectation should be higher to protect both their readers and their advertisers.
-It doesn’t happen enough in my opinion, but for those that are doing it I applaud them for that effort.
+The reason I don’t do that is because there have been a number of studies which have shown that a majority of people don’t like always having to sign up or subscribe for the right to offer their opinion on something; I’m one of those people.
+I’m also not making anyone jump through any stupid GDPR hoops; you’re an adult; act like one.

-For the rest of us, it doesn’t engender enough good feeling from those people who visit our blogs to put up roadblocks to the act of commenting.
-There have been a number of studies that have shown that having a system like Disqus or Intense Debate might raise the quality of comments that show up on a blog, but between 50% and 60% of people won’t sign up for those services and will either just read the content without ever wanting to comment or stop visiting those blogs altogether because of the frustration of not being able to comment however they want to.
+It doesn’t generate good feeling from those who visit our blogs to put up roadblocks to commenting.
+There have been a number of studies that have shown that having a system like Disqus or Intense Debate might raise the quality of comments that show up on a blog, but between 50% and 60% of people won’t sign up for those services and will either read the content without ever wanting to comment or stop visiting those blogs altogether because of the frustration of not being able to comment the way they want to.

-Of course the big thing most of us worry about is spam.
+The big thing most of us worry about is spam.
 We all hate spam, but there’s nothing we can do to stop it totally.
-However, with most blog platforms there are these things that are known as plugins that can help slow it down drastically.
-They’re easy to set up and easy to use for both the blog owner and those who wish to make comments, and if you’re setting up different blog commenting ways to reduce spam, such as moderating or coming up with things like Captcha or math problems, it’s a better way to go.
+With most blog platforms there are plugins that can help slow it down drastically.
+They’re easy to set up and easy to use for both the blog owner and those who wish to make comments.
+If you’re setting up different blog commenting ways to reduce spam, such as moderating or coming up with things like Captcha or math problems, using different plugins are a better way to go.